Childéric Muller

-Childéric Muller (born 3 April 1963 in Marseille, France) is a former French television host.
+Childéric Muller (born 3 April 1963 in Marseille, France) is a French television producer and former television host.
 He was elected a town councillor of Marseille in March 2008.
 As a producer and media entrepreneur, he contributed to TV programs across Europe.
 Since 2000, he has run his own production company, Waï TV.
 Since 2014 he is a member of the cabinet of the city of Marseille.

 Biography

 Early life and education

 Muller was born and raised in Marseille.
 At 16, he began working for the local Radio Star station and wrote his first articles for local newspapers such as La Provence.